Emergency Government Headquarters: Decommissioning and legacy

 A Toronto Star report in February 2020 discussed another nuclear bunker, intended for the politicians of Toronto, Ontario, built during the Cuban Missile Crisis.
 Located in a home on Old Yonge St. in Aurora, Ontario and still in place, this concrete-reinforced room was intended "to serve as a control centre to house Toronto politicians and emergency personnel in the event of a nuclear attack".
 According to the report, the bunker includes maps, status boards for recording casualties, one hundred telephone lines, water tanks and an escape route.

 In popular culture

 The film The Sum of All Fears has a scene that was shot on location in the Diefenbunker at former CFS Carp.
-The scene consisted of the President of the United States, James Cromwell, and his political advisors performing a war game scenario.
+The scene consisted of the President of the United States character, President Robert Fowler played by actor James Cromwell, and his political advisors performing a war game scenario.

 The finale of the second season of The Amazing Race Canada featured a task completed at the Diefenbunker at former CFS Carp.
 One member of each team had to search among the bunker's vast array of rooms for three of five hidden souvenirs: a helicopter, a tank, a jeep, a plane, and a compass.